 In 2017, for example, 346 people were killed in commercial aviation accidents and 330 were killed in noncommercial aviation accidents, according to the Insurance Information Institute.
 But far more, over 32,000, were killed in vehicle accidents on the nation’s roads.

-If you or a loved one has suffered from an aviation related incident don’t hesitate to reach out to a trusted personal injury attorney to discuss your potential options?
+If you or a loved one has suffered from an aviation related incident don’t hesitate to reach out to a Florida Aviation Accident Lawyer to discuss your potential options?

 Injuries and Fatalities in the Skies